labYangNJU/CellExpanda/README.md

-# CellExpanda
+# CellMATE
 # Introduction
-CellExpanda is implemented by python to take full advantage of paired single-cell multimodal data for holistic representation of cells.
-Running CellExpanda on GPU is recommended if available.
+CellMATE is implemented by python to take full advantage of paired single-cell multimodal data for holistic representation of cells.
+Running CellMATE on GPU is recommended if available.

 # Directory structure
       .
-      ├── CellExpanda          # Main Python package
+      ├── CellMATE          # Main Python package
             ├── configs        # Config yaml files for each dataset ├── result         # result files for each dataset ├── main.py